bosh-mexico/refactor-switch-Ramakrushna-Karoshi/README.md

 ```

-Feature: Payment processing
+Feature: Payment Processing
-  The system must process payments using multiple payment modes and handle errors

   Scenario: PayPal payment
-    Given a payment amount of 100.00
+    Given a payment amount of 100.0
-    When I checkout using PayPal
+    When I select PayPal as the payment mode
-    Then the result should be "Processing PayPal payment of $100.00"
+    Then the system should return "Processing PayPal payment of $100.00"

   Scenario: GooglePay payment
-    Given a payment amount of 200.50
+    Given a payment amount of 200.5
-    When I checkout using GooglePay
+    When I select GooglePay as the payment mode
-    Then the result should be "Processing GooglePay payment of $200.50"
+    Then the system should return "Processing GooglePay payment of $200.50"

   Scenario: CreditCard payment
     Given a payment amount of 300
-    When I checkout using CreditCard
+    When I select CreditCard as the payment mode
-    Then the result should be "Processing Credit Card payment of $300.00"
+    Then the system should return "Processing Credit Card payment of $300.00"

   Scenario: Negative payment amount
-    Given a payment amount of -10
+    Given a payment amount of -50
-    When I checkout using PayPal
+    When I select PayPal as the payment mode
-    Then an error should be raised with message "Amount must be non-negative!"
+    Then the system should raise an error "Amount must be non-negative!"

   Scenario: Invalid payment mode
-    Given a payment amount of 100
+    Given a payment amount of 150.0
-    When I checkout using an invalid mode
+    When I select an invalid payment mode
-    Then an error should be raised with message "Invalid payment mode selected!"
+    Then the system should raise an error "Invalid payment mode selected!"